-Both $\Xhat^1_t\equiv 0$ and $\Xhat^2_t=\ind_{(1,\infty)}(t)(W_t-W_1)$ are solutions of (\ref{2.19}).
-The weak solution $\Xhat$ that has the same one-dimensional distributions as $X$ is obtained by an initial randomization that is independent of $W$ and determines whether $\Xhat$ agrees with $\Xhat^1$ or $\Xhat^2$, each of these events having probability $\frac12$.
-This process is Markov, but not strong Markov, as can be seen by considering the stopping time that is the first time after time $2$ that zero is reached. $\endproof$ } \eex
+Both $\Xhat^1_t\equiv0$ and $\Xhat^2_t=\ind_{(1,\infty)}(t)(W_t-W_1)$ are solutions of (\ref{2.19}).
+The weak solution $\Xhat$ that has the same one-dimensional distributions as $X$ is obtained by an initial randomization that is independent of $W$ and determines whether $\Xhat$ agrees with $\Xhat^1$ or\vadjust{\goodbreak} $\Xhat^2$, each of these events having probability~$\frac12$.
+This process is Markov, but not strong Markov, as can be seen by considering the stopping time that is the first time after time $2$ that zero is reached. \end{example}

 The previous example shows that the mimicking process may not be strong Markov.
-Nevertheless, if we are willing to impose further conditions on the coefficients $\bhat$ and $\sigmahat$ appearing in Theorem~\ref{T2.4}, then we can often conclude that the solution to (\ref{2.19}) is unique in law and strong Markov.
-In particular, if we assume that $\bhat$ appearing in Corollary~\ref{C2.6} is bounded and measurable and that $\sigmahat \sigmahat^{tr}$ is bounded, strictly positive-definite, and continuous, then the results of Stroock and Varadhan \cite{SV} ensure that the mimicking process satisfying (\ref{2.19}) in Corollary~\ref{C2.6} is unique in law and strong Markov with respect to its natural filtration.
-In fact, more recent results of Krylov \cite{Kry4} imply that the mimicking process in Corollary~\ref{C2.6} is unique in law and strong Markov when $\bhat$ is bounded and measurable and $\sigmahat \sigmahat^{tr}$ is bounded, locally uniformly positive-definite, and continuous in the sense of vanishing mean oscillation.
-If we restrict attention to the one-dimensional case, then the mimicking process in Corollary~\ref{C2.6} is unique in law and strong Markov when $\bhat$ is bounded and measurable, and $\sigmahat$ is bounded, locally uniformly positive, and measurable \gbmarginpar{Changed ``7.33'' to ``7.3.3.''} (Exercise~7.3.3 of \cite{SV2}).
+Nevertheless, if we are willing to impose further conditions on the coefficients $\widehat{b}$ and $\sigmahat$ appearing in Theorem~\ref{T2.4}, then we can often conclude that the solution to (\ref{2.19}) is unique in law and strong Markov.
+In particular, if we assume that $\widehat{b}$ appearing in Corollary~\ref{C2.6} is bounded and measurable and that $\sigmahat\sigmahat^{tr}$ is bounded, strictly positive-definite and continuous, then the results of Stroock and Varadhan~\cite{SV,SVV2} ensure that the mimicking process satisfying (\ref{2.19}) in Corollary~\ref{C2.6} is unique in law and strong Markov with respect to its natural filtration.
+We state this observation as a corollary. \begin{corollary} Let $X$ denote an $\R^d$-valued process that satisfies equation (\ref{2.11gb}), where $W$, $\P$, $b$ and $\sigma$ are as in Theorem \ref{T2.4}, and suppose that there exists a locally bounded measurable $\R^d$-valued function $\widehat{b}$ and a measurable $d\times d$ matrix-valued function $\sigmahat$ such that (\ref{2.18}) holds and the function $\widehat a(t,x) = \sigmahat(t,x)\sigmahat^{tr}(t,x)$ is continuous and strictly positive definite.
+Then there exists a weak solution to the SDE (\ref{2.19}) and all weak solutions have the same law.
+Moreover, if $\Xhat$ is a weak solution to (\ref{2.19}), then $\Xhat$ is strong Markov with respect to the filtration $\sFhat_t =\sigma(\Xhat_s, 0 \leq s \leq t)$ and has the same one-dimensional marginal distributions as the process $X$. \end{corollary}